changlinli/shuangrimu/posts/moving-to-a-static-site.md

 ---
 title: Moving to a Static Site
-cover-image: big_globe.jpg
+cover-image: big_globe.svg
 author: Rimu Shuang
 attribution: Ronald Yang. <a href="https://unsplash.com/?photo=xagqOinFSu4">"Untitled Photo".</a> June 12, 2015.
 Under a Creative Commons 1.0 Universal (Public Domain Dedication) License (NOT a CC-BY 4.0 License).
+Post-processed by Rimu Shuang.
 subhead: Moved this site from Django to Hakyll.
 Reasons were mainly reproducibility, security, and just curiosity.
 tags: moving, django, hakyll
-date: 2016-11-13T07:22:00+0000
+date: 2016-11-13T07:22:00-0500
 ---

 I've moved to a static site (specifically from